Which factors do applicants weigh most when picking residency programs?

 What factors do medical students consider most—and least—when choosing residency programs?
 Recent data released by the National Resident Matching Program (NRMP) shed some light on that question.

 Among the data, reports and research produced by the NRMP is a survey that aims to weigh the factors to which applicants give strongest consideration when applying to and ranking programs.
-Of those applicants who completed a rank-order list, more than 11,300 responded to the 2022 survey.
+The 2023 version of the survey featured responses from about 8,000 applicants, representing roughly 20% of the applicant pool in the most recent residency-selection cycle.

 Among active U.S. allopathic senior medical students ranking residency programs across all specialties, these were the top five considerations.